-The spin is now is again clockwise in relationship to us, but it actually remains counter-clockwise in relationship to the Orion.
-Based on what we had observed in the opening shot of Space Station 5, it should always be spinning clockwise when we observe it from the landing pad side, and counter-clockwise when observed from the other side with the red window opposite the landing pad in the craft.
+The spin is now is again clockwise in relationship to us, but it actually remains counter-clockwise in relationship to the pilots on the Orion.
+Based on what we had observed in the first shot (5) of Space Station 5, it should always be spinning clockwise when we observe it from the landing pad side, and counter-clockwise when observed from the other side with the red window opposite the landing pad in the craft.

 With these reversals we would do well to keep in mind the revolution of the bone at the end of the Dawn of Man section, how it was spinning clockwise as it rose, then we had a break, then returned to it still rising but spinning counter-clockwise, then continuing to spin counter-clockwise during its descent.
 The space station has gone from the same clockwise to counter-clockwise spin.

 124 The flight deck again of the shuttle.
 (24:56)

 This is a repeat of shot 120.
 As with shot 120, it cuts away right before the box in the bottom, middle screen aligns fully horizontally.

 So, Kubrick, who is fond of doublings, of "twinnings", has emphasized his twinning here of the two pilots who look almost identical from the rear with this shot of them being a repeat of an earlier one.